nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 All the macros/palettes are attached to this GitHub repository sorted into appropriate folders and I describe some of these macros/palettes below.

-All global macros will have no trigger as they are called with Applescript from [Karabiner](../karabiner/karabiner.md).
+All global macros will have no trigger as they are called with AppleScript from [Karabiner](../karabiner/karabiner.md).

 A lot of these macros were made with great help from the [Keyboard Maestro forum community](https://forum.keyboardmaestro.com/latest).